Love Again After Heartbreak

 Why do I still love someone who broke my heart?

 Love is not something that is easy to turn on and off.
 Sometimes we fall in love with people we wish we had not, and sometimes we struggle to get over our feelings for someone regardless of whether or not we are even dating them.
-Remember that it is not your fault that you feel the way that you do; love often means loving people even when they hurt us or do something that is less than desirable.
+Remember that it is not your fault that you feel the way that you do; love often means loving people even when they hurt you or do something that is less than desirable.

 You can still love someone as a person and love the memories you made together even following a breakup.
 During the time right after a breakup, it might be difficult to consider being friends or having contact, and that is okay.
 Over time, your feelings will begin to fade and become manageable.